Code-Institute-Submissions/Daffie95-MS2-mmry/README.md

 # 3. Planned Updates.
 (In order of prioritization)
 1. ~~Add a landingpage to match wirefram.~~
-2. Add a functional restart button to game page.
+2. ~~Add a functional restart button to game page.~~
 3. Fix error where players can break out of the fuction that clicks the cards.(read more in 4.)
 4. Add notification upon completing the game.
+5. Update anchor link tags on the restart button on gamepage.html

 # 4. Bugs & Errors.